GluuFederation/docs-openbanking-prod/docs/source/tutorials/cn-prod-tutorial.md

     | web_https_ca.crt      | Certificate authority certificate that signed/signs the web server certificate. |
     | web_https_ca.key      | Certificate authority key that signed/signs the web server certificate.|

     Please note you might be using cert-manager here by specifying your issuer as an annotation at [`nginx-ingress.ingress.additionalAnnotations`](#helm-valuesyaml) .
-We will use self-signed certs for https and will in a  later step load these certs and keys inside our deployment
+We will use self-signed certs for https and later will load these certs and keys inside our deployment

     1. Generate the web https CA Key and Certificate: